DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: DOBLIX DESIGN

 \texttt{DobLIX} aims to redefine LI models by integrating efficient block-based data access as a key objective.
 Enhances indexing performance by ensuring that the trained model accurately maps queries to the correct block, enabling the retrieval of only a single block while adhering to the optimal block size.
-A critical aspect of \texttt{DobLIX} is the relationship between the index approximation ($I_{IndexBlock}$) and block partitioning ($Par_{Block}$), where a one-to-one correspondence is established between the index approximation and the segments within $Par_{Block}$.
+A critical aspect of \texttt{DobLIX} is the relationship between the index approximation ($I_{IndexBlock}$) and block partitioning ($P_{Block}$), where a one-to-one correspondence is established between the index approximation and the segments within $P_{Block}$.
 This allows \texttt{DobLIX} to apply LI models that partition the key domain into segments, ensuring each segment corresponds to a specific block.
 The system performs a binary search on an array of offsets ($I_{IndexBlock}$) to find the start of each segment (i.e. block).
 Within each segment, it uses an index approximation ($I_{KV}$) to efficiently locate the keys.
-Since the trained index is based on the entire data in SSTable, the index model used for each block requires adjustment~(\S~\ref{sec:design:lastmile}).
+Since the trained index is based on the entire data in SST, the index model used for each block requires adjustment~(\S\ref{sec:design:lastmile}).
 This approach optimizes both block access and key retrieval, providing efficient indexing.

 To achieve this, we introduce a dual-objective optimization approach for two distinct LI methodologies.
-The first method is based on the piecewise linear approximation (PLA) modeling~\cite{kipf2020radixspline}, while the second method employs the piecewise regression approximation (PRA), based on the recursive model index~\cite{kraska2018case}.
-We delve into these methods in \S~\ref{sec:design:pla} and \S~\ref{sec:design:pra}.
+The first method is based on PLA modeling~\cite{kipf2020radixspline}, while the second method employs PRA, based on the recursive model index~\cite{kraska2018case}.
+We delve into these methods in \S\ref{sec:design:pla} and \S\ref{sec:design:pra}.